 (2015)

-where , is the frequency representation of the modified excitation, and L is the frame length that is equal to 256 samples.
+where fedN'n, is the frequency representation of the modified excitation, and L is the frame length that is equal to 256 samples.

 6.8.1.5 Synthesis filtering and overwriting the current CELP synthesis

 Once the excitation modification is done, the modified excitation is passed through the synthesis filter, as described in in subclause 6.1.3, to obtain a modified synthesis for the current frame.
 This modified synthesis is then used to overwrite the decoded synthesis.